junglerock99/pefti/README.md

 ## How It Works

 The diagram below shows how channels in the playlists are filtered to create a new playlist.
-There are two phases of filtering: 1) blocking channels and 2) allowing channels.
+There are two phases of filtering: 1) blocking and 2) allowing.

 ### Filters